ggcarrots/django-carrots/source/code_of_conduct.rst

 have any other concerns, please act to intercede or ask for help from any member of Geek Girls Carrots, IRC Administrators, website Administrators, or Organizers/Representatives of any physical events put on under the auspices of Geek Girls Carrots.

+* Portions of this document have been adapted from the PyLadies Code of Conduct, which was in turn adapted from the Plone Foundation Code of Conduct; this particular Code of Conduct has been expanded and edited to suit the specific needs of Geek Girls Carrots.